codio/knowledge/source/instructors/setupcourses/course-llm.rst

 Large Language Model
 ====================

-Once :ref:`LLM API keys <org_llm>` have been added to your account, the course can use the keys set
+Once :ref:`LLM API keys <org_llm>` have been added to your account, the course can use the created keys
     .. image:: /img/llm_course_settings.png
        :alt: LLMs Course settings

-When enabled you can set limits for the students in the course
+When enabled you can set limits for the students in the course.

 Reset LLM Keys